jkltech/apertain-sdk-ios/XCode_Instructions.md

 	import ApertainSDKiOS

-For Objective-C you can import
+For Objective-C import on your header file

 	#import <ApertainSDKiOS/ApertainSDKiOS.h>